r-spatial/rgee/paper.md

 : Upload functions provided by package rgee. \label{table:2}

-The next example illustrates how to integrate the `rgee` I/O module and ggplot2 [@wickham2011ggplot2] to fetch a spatial object and display metadata.
+The next example illustrates how to integrate the `rgee` I/O module and ggplot2 [@wickham2011ggplot2] to download and visualize metadata for the BLM AIM TerrestrialAIM dataset.

 ```r
 library(tidyverse)